mark-watson/haskell_book/manuscript/webscraping.md

 For parsing the HTML content, the program employs the TagSoup library, which is adept at handling both well-formed and malformed HTML.
 The parseTags function processes the HTML String into a list of Tag String elements, representing the structure of the HTML document.
 This parsed representation enables efficient extraction of specific components, such as headers, text content, and hyperlinks.

-The program defines two functions, extractTexts and extractLinks, to extract text content and hyperlinks, respectively.
-The extractTexts function filters the parsed tags to identify text nodes, removes any empty strings, converts them to Text, strips leading and trailing whitespace, and concatenates them into a single Text value.
-The extractLinks function filters for <a> tags, extracts their href attributes, and converts these URLs to Text.
+The program defines two functions, **extractTexts** and **extractLinks**, to extract text content and hyperlinks, respectively.
+The **extractTexts** function filters the parsed tags to identify text nodes, removes any empty strings, converts them to Text, strips leading and trailing whitespace, and concatenates them into a single Text value.
+The **extractLinks** function filters for anchor tags, extracts their href attributes, and converts these URLs to Text.

-In the main function, after fetching and parsing the HTML content, the program retrieves and prints the HTTP response headers using getResponseHeaders.
-It then calls extractTexts to obtain and display the textual content of the webpage, followed by extractLinks to list all hyperlinks present in the HTML.
+In the main function, after fetching and parsing the HTML content, the program retrieves and prints the HTTP response headers using **getResponseHeaders**.
+It then calls **extractTexts** to obtain and display the textual content of the webpage, followed by **extractLinks** to list all hyperlinks present in the HTML.
 This structured approach allows for a clear and organized extraction of information from the specified webpage.

 Here is some example output (shortened for brevity):